Kia K4

-The Kia K4 is a compact car manufactured by South Korean automaker Kia.
-It was introduced in March 2024 as a replacement for the Forte/K3/Cerato, while the K3 nameplate was transferred to a subcompact car.
+The Kia K4 is a compact car (C-segment) manufactured by South Korean automaker Kia since 2024.
+It is a replacement for the Kia Forte/K3/Cerato, while the K3 nameplate was transferred to a subcompact car.

-The car was first introduced on 21 March 2024, and was fully introduced on 27 March 2024, at the 2024 New York International Auto Show.
-It is available as a 4-door sedan and a 5-door hatchback.
+The K4 was first introduced on 21 March 2024, and was fully introduced on 27 March 2024, at the 2024 New York International Auto Show.

+It was initially available as a 4-door saloon and 5-door hatchback.
+Since 2026, the K4 is available in a 5-door estate version called the K4 Sportswagon.

 Overview

 The K4 adopts the brand's "Opposites United" design language, it has vertical headlights and taillights with "pronounced edges" in the lighting signature and hidden rear door handles.
-The sedan has fastback styling with a thick D-Pillar, whereas the hatchback has a shooting brake design.
+The saloon has fastback styling with a thick D-Pillar, whereas the hatchback has a shooting brake design.

+An estate variant named the K4 Sportswagon was unveiled on 13 January 2026.
+It is 15 mm (0.6 inches) shorter than the saloon but 265 mm (10.4 in.) longer than the K4 hatch.

 The interior of the K4 has the Connected Car Navigation Cockpit operating system (debuted in the EV9) with two screens measures up to almost 30 in when combined, two rows of physical controls for the important vehicle functions and a T-Bar gear lever (for the automatic transmission version) instead of a rotary selector.
 Other features found in the K4 are the Digital Key 2.0 with Ultra Wideband which allows customers to use their compatible devices or an NFC-enabled smart card as a virtual key and the first Kia to debut Al Assistant voice control technology by saying "Hey Kia".

-The sedan and hatchback models have a boot space of 413 L and 629 L respectively.
-Compared to the sedan, the hatchback is 11 in shorter and adds 1 in of rear headroom because of the hatchback's flat roof design.
+The saloon, hatchback and estate models have a boot space of 413 L, 629 L and 604 L respectively.
+Compared to the saloon, the hatchback is 11 in shorter and adds 1 in of rear headroom because of the hatchback's flat roof design.